Variapolis/DamageTrackerFramework/README.md

 ### DamageTrackerService Start() and Stop()

-`DamageTrackerService.Start()` and `DamageTrackerService.Stop()` are used to start and stop a GameFiber which collects data sent by the DamageTrackerFramework.
+`DamageTrackerService.Start()` and `DamageTrackerService.Stop()` are used to start and stop a GameFiber which collects data the DamageTrackerFramework sends.
 This GameFiber will not start if it is already running, however, it is recommended to stop it when unloading a plugin to prevent any potential memory leaks.

 ### Event Delegate